axieum/chatter/chatter-world/README.md

 Name an animal or monster with a [Name Tag](https://minecraft.gamepedia.com/Name_Tag) to see their death message in the chat.
 Have closure knowing what happened to them.

-### :dart: Ranged Messages

-Change how far a player's message can travel, i.e. cross-dimensionality and/or within 250 blocks.